posted on Mar 16, 2020

 Metal roofing has been steadily increasing in popularity throughout the United States in recent years for many reasons.
 Not only is it beautiful, but it also has more durability and lasts longer than other types of roofing (like asphalt shingles).
 But just because it’s a strong type of roofing doesn’t mean that it doesn’t need insulation.
 In fact, insulation will help maximize its energy efficiency.

 At Legacy Service, we’re here to help with any of your home exterior needs.
 In this article, we’ll discuss the importance of using insulation for metal roofs, your options, and how to get it done.
-Our team can also do it for you.
+Our team can also do it for you with a roofing installation or replacement.
 Please feel free to contact us at 215-798-9790 to learn more.

 Most, if not all, roofing structures should be properly insulated.
 Metal roofs are no exception.
 Many commercial and residential buildings (including metal sheds) use insulation to help improve energy conservation and reduce noise pollution.
 If you’d like your home to be a warm, quiet, and cozy one, then you’ll definitely want to get metal roof insulation.